Foreign relations of the Ottoman Empire: Russo-Turkish War (1877–1878)

 The Russo-Turkish War of 1877–1878 saw the Ottomans lose to a coalition led by the Russian Empire and composed of Bulgaria, Romania, Serbia, and Montenegro.
 Russia and its allies declared war in order to gain access to the Mediterranean through the Turkish Straits.
 The main battles were fought on land in Anatolia/Caucasus and Rumelia.
 After losing the siege at Plevna, the Ottomans gave up and signed the punitive Treaty of San Stefano.
 That treaty built up a powerful Bulgaria.
 The European powers rejected that solution and met at the Congress of Berlin.
 Even though the Porte was not invited the powers returned half the Ottoman losses at the Treaty of Berlin in July 1878.
 The war originated in emerging Balkan nationalism and Orthodox Christian religion.
 Additional factors included Russian goals of recovering territorial losses endured during the Crimean War of 1853–56, re-establishing itself in the Black Sea and supporting the political movement attempting to free Balkan nations from the Ottoman Empire.
 As a result, Russia succeeded in claiming provinces in the Caucasus (Kars and Batum).
 Russia also annexed the Budjak region.
 The principalities of Romania, Serbia, and Montenegro, each of which had de facto sovereignty for some time, formally proclaimed independence from the Porte.
 After almost five centuries of Ottoman domination (1396–1878), a Bulgarian state re-emerged: the Principality of Bulgaria, covering the land between the Danube River and the Balkan Mountains (except Northern Dobrudja which was given to Romania), as well as the region of Sofia, which became Bulgaria's capital.
-The Congress of Berlin also allowed Austria-Hungary to occupy Bosnia and Herzegovina and Great Britain to take over Cyprus.
+The Congress of Berlin also allowed Austria-Hungary to occupy Bosnia and Herzegovina and Britain to assume control over Cyprus.

 A surprising consequence came in Hungary (part of the Austro-Hungarian Empire).
-Despite memories of the terrible defeat at Mohács in 1526, elite Hungarian attitudes were become strongly anti-Russian This led to active support for the Turks in the media, but only in a peaceful way, since the foreign policy of the Austro-Hungarian monarchy remained neutral.
+Despite memories of the terrible defeat at Mohács in 1526, elite Hungarian attitudes were become strongly anti-Russian This led to active support for the Ottomans in the media, but only in a peaceful way, since the foreign policy of the Austro-Hungarian monarchy remained neutral.

 British takeover of Egypt, 1882

 The most decisive event emerged from the Anglo-Egyptian War, which resulted in the occupation of Egypt. although the Ottoman Empire was the nominal owner, in practice Britain made all the decisions.
-In 1914, Britain went to war with the Ottomans and ended their nominal role.
+In 1914, Britain declared war on the Ottoman Empire and ended their nominal role.
 Historian A. J. P. Taylor says that the seizure, which lasted seven decades, "was a great event; indeed, the only real event in international relations between the Battle of Sedan and the defeat of Russia and the Russo-Japanese war."